Waterloo Hospital Malpractice Attorneys

 At Ball, Kirk & Holm, P.C., we have been representing victims of medical and hospital malpractice throughout the state of Iowa for more than 60 years.
 Our Waterloo hospital malpractice lawyers will meet with you to discuss your rights and inform you of your various options.
 We can even travel to where you are located if necessary.

 Schedule a complimentary consultation with our team today; call (319) 220-0416 or contact us online to get started.
+We proudly serve Iowa City, Waterloo and the surrounding areas.

 Understanding Hospital & Emergency Room Malpractice